Registering with the authorities and opening a bank account

 When opening a bank account, you will need a Finnish personal identity code.
 If you have not received the identity code when applying for a residence permit or when registering as an EU citizen in Finland, you can apply for it at the Digital and Population Data Services Agency (DVV).

 - Letter of Admission or Certificate of student status

 - Proof of address in Finland (e.g. residence certificate from DVV)

 - Passport or other ID approved by the bank

-- Visa/residence permit (if applicable)
+- Travel visa or residence permit (if applicable)

 - Non-EU citizens might need extra documentation:

-- Letter of reference from home bank
+- A letter of reference from your home bank

-- Bank account statements from 3 months
+- Bank account statements from the last 3 months

-The full banking credentials are very useful in Finland as they give access to many different types of online services, including the student discount for HSL transportation.
+Full banking credentials are very useful in Finland as they give access to many different types of online services, including the student discount for HSL transportation.